In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

-MySQL have plugin to validate password that will check password strength.
+MySQL has a plugin to validate a password that will check password strength.
 Press

 VALIDATE PASSWORD PLUGIN can be used to test passwords and improve security.
 It checks the strength of password and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD plugin?
 Press y|Y for Yes, any other key for No: y

-Choose 2 for level of password validation policy and press choose
+Choose 2 for the level of password validation policy and press choose

-N on changing root password since want to keep current root password.
+N on changing root password since want to keep the current root password.

 There are three levels of password validation policy: LOW Length >= 8 MEDIUM Length >= 8, numeric, mixed case, and special characters STRONG Length >= 8, numeric, mixed case, special characters and dictionary file Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 2 Using existing password for root.
 Estimated strength of the password: 100 Change the password for root? ((Press y|Y for Yes, any other key for No): N ... skipping.

 To remove anonymous user press